fempar/fempar/Tutorials/README.md

+[TOC]

 # Downloading and installing FEMPAR and its tutorial programs

-The quickest and easiest way to start with \FEMPAR{} is using Docker.
+The quickest and easiest way to start with **`FEMPAR`** is using Docker.
 Docker is a tool designed to easily create, deploy, and run applications by using containers. **`FEMPAR`** provides a set of Docker containers with the required environment (serial or parallel, debug or release) to compile the project source code and to run tutorials and tests.
 A detailed and very simple installation guide can be found in  [FEMPAR README](https://gitlab.com/fempar/fempar/blob/experimental/README.md), together with instructions for the compilation of the tutorial programs explained below.

 # Common structure and usage instructions of FEMPAR tutorials